Efficient Robust Spontaneous Parametric Down-Conversion via Detuning Modulated Composite Segments Designs: Introduction

-In our work, we bridge this gap by providing a systematic design framework for robust high-fidelity photon-pair generation, while maintaining high brightness and negligible amount of multiple-pairs and high order generation.
-Our approach involves introducing a detuned composite design scheme to the SPDC process, based on comprehensive theoretical composite segments framework for SU(1,1) (see Fig.~\ref{fig: introduction}(b)).
-By utilizing the harmonic regime of its dynamical evolution (see Fig.~\ref{fig: introduction}(c)), we show an increase of up to one order of magnitude in error resilience and robustness of the process (see Fig.~\ref{fig: introduction}(d)+(e)).
-Furthermore, we experimentally demonstrate its practical application on poled KTP crystal for degenerate 532nm to 1064nm conversion.
-We also compare our results with thin nonlinear optical crystals and show that the DMCS solutions require seventeen times lower pump intensity to achieve similar peak power and temperature robustness as a thin KTP film.
+In our work, we bridge this gap by providing a systematic design framework for robust high-fidelity photon-pair generation, while maintaining high brightness, negligible multiple-pairs rate and high order generation.
+Our approach involves introducing a detuned composite design scheme to the SPDC process, based on a comprehensive theoretical composite segments framework for SU(1,1) (see Figure \ref{fig:figure1}(b)).
+By utilizing the harmonic regime of its dynamical evolution (see Figure \ref{fig:figure1}(c)), we show an increase of up to one order of magnitude in error resilience and robustness of the process (see Figure \ref{fig:figure1}(d) and (e)).
+Furthermore, we experimentally demonstrate its practical application on poled KTP crystal for degenerate 532 nm to 1064 nm conversion.
+Our measurements, which include both the photon-pair generation and the coincidence rate, show a sevenfold improvement in stability over the traditional periodically poled design.
+We also compare our results with thin nonlinear optical crystals and show that the DMCS solutions require seventeen times lower pump intensity to achieve similar peak power and temperature robustness as a periodically poled KTP crystal.